-12 The Authority recently reviewed and reassessed the 11 sites it considered during its initial screening process (See Light Maintenance Facility Site Selection Evaluation: San Francisco to San Jose Project Section Memorandum [Authority 2020b]).
+15 The Authority recently reviewed and reassessed the 11 sites it considered during its initial screening process (refer to Appendix 2-K, Light Maintenance Facility Site Selection Evaluation).
 As part of that process, the Authority evaluated these sites with respect to their capacity to meet key design, engineering, and operational criteria and to their feasibility in light of roadway circulation impacts, cost, and other factors.
 This assessment confirmed that only the two Brisbane sites met both the design and engineering criteria for the LMF and would be feasible sites for development of this facility.

-13 The Authority and eight other Bay Area agencies (PCJPB, City and County of San Francisco, San Francisco County Transportation Authority, Transbay Joint Powers Authority, San Mateo County Transportation Authority, Santa Clara Valley Transportation Authority, City of San Jose, and MTC) approved the MOU in March 2012.
+16 The Authority and eight other Bay Area agencies (PCJPB, City and County of San Francisco, San Francisco County Transportation Authority, Transbay Joint Powers Authority, San Mateo County Transportation Authority, Santa Clara Valley Transportation Authority, City of San Jose, and MTC) approved the MOU in March 2012.